Robbie Wine

-Robert Paul Wine, Jr. (born July 13, 1962) is an American former professional baseball player.
+Robert Paul Wine, Jr. (born July 13, 1962) is an American former professional baseball player and coach.
 A catcher, Wine played parts of two seasons in Major League Baseball for the Houston Astros in 1986 and 1987.
 He last played professional baseball in 1990.
-He was the head baseball coach of the Penn State Nittany Lions from 2005–2013.
-In 2014, Wine managed the Eugene Emeralds, a minor league team in the San Diego Padres organization.
+He was the head baseball coach of the Penn State Nittany Lions from 2005 to 2013.
+He then managed in the San Diego Padres organization for two seasons.

 Early years

-Wine graduated from Methacton High School in Norristown, PA in 1980 where he was a stand-out catcher.
+Wine graduated from Methacton High School in Norristown, PA in 1980, where he played shortstop.

 Playing career

-Wine was an All-American catcher for the Oklahoma State Cowboys, where he played from 1981–1983.
+Wine was an All-American catcher for the Oklahoma State Cowboys, where he played from 1981 to 1983.
 In 1982, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.
 He was drafted in the first round (8th overall) of the 1983 Major League Baseball draft by the Astros.

 After three seasons of minor league baseball, Wine made his major league debut on September 2, 1986 as a September call-up.
 He played nine games, getting 3 hits in 12 at bats.

 In 1987, Wine was called up again in July after both Mark Bailey and Ronn Reynolds had been tried as the backup catcher to Alan Ashby.
 Wine played in 13 games in July and August, but batted just .103.
 He appeared in one final major league game on October 3.
 He was traded from the Astros to the Texas Rangers for Mike Loynd during spring training on March 25, 1988.
 He played in five different organizations from 1988 to 1990 without returning to the majors.

 Coaching career

-After his playing career ended following the 1990 season, Wine served as an assistant coach in professional baseball from 1991–1996.
+After his playing career ended following the 1990 season, Wine served as an assistant coach in professional baseball from 1991 to 1996.
+In 1995, while coaching for the Milwaukee Brewers, he also was a spring training replacement player during the ongoing strike.
 Prior to the 1997 season, he accepted an assistant coaching position at his alma mater Oklahoma State.
 Prior to the 2005 season, he was hired as the head baseball coach at Penn State.
 Following the 2013 season, he resigned the position.
-His career record was 228-262.
+His career record was 228–262.

+Wine managed the Class-A Short Season Eugene Emeralds in 2014 and the Tri-City Dust Devils in 2015.
+Both teams were San Diego Padres affiliates in the Northwest League.